Landlord-Tech/landlord-tech-landing-page/src/markdown/our-products-section/our-products-section.md

 ---
 title: our-products-section
-ourProductsSectionHeading: Revamping Your Residential Rental Porfolio
+ourProductsSectionHeading: Revamping Your Residential Rental Portfolio
 ourProductsSectionSubhead: Our Products
 ourProductsSectionContent: "Landlord Tech came to be from first-hand experience in residential real estate renting.
 As property owners, we were experiencing